jpabramo/DiceCode/BranchInfo.md

  # DiceCode development in Javascript
- This branch is intended for development in Javascript.
+In this branch, DiceCode will be developed in Javascript.